A stem cell or bone marrow transplant is a long and complicated process that involves 5 main stages.

 Harvesting stem cells

-- from blood – where the stem cells are removed from your blood using a special machine (see below)
+- from blood – where the stem cells are removed from the blood using a special machine

-- from cord blood – where donated blood from the placenta and umbilical cord of a newborn baby is used as the source of stem cells (find out more from the NHS Cord Blood Bank)
+- from cord blood – where donated blood from the placenta and umbilical cord of a newborn baby is used as the source of stem cells (find out more about cord blood on the NHS Blood and Transplant website)

 It may be possible to remove stem cells from your own blood or bone marrow and transplant them later after any damaged or cancerous cells have been removed.

-If this isn't possible, stem cells from a donor's blood or bone marrow will usually be used.
+If this is not possible, stem cells from a donor's blood or bone marrow will usually be used.

 Removing stem cells from blood